 For more information on dosages of Lantus, see the rest of this article.
 You can also talk with your doctor or pharmacist.

 There’s a calculator for Lantus dosing available to your doctor.
 It can help them determine the right dose of Lantus for you.

 For more information on dosages of Lantus, see the “Lantus dosage” section above.
 You can also talk with your doctor or pharmacist.

 Does Lantus have specific dosages for bedtime?

 No, there aren’t specific dosages of Lantus for bedtime.
-The instructions for Lantus are to take one dose daily, at any time of day.
-However, you should try to take your dose at the same time every day.
+Lantus is typically injected once daily, at any time of day.
+However, it’s best to inject your dose at the same time every day.
 This helps keep a steady level of Lantus in your system so that it can work effectively.

-Be sure to take the dosage of Lantus your doctor prescribes for you.
+Be sure to use the dosage of Lantus your doctor prescribes for you.

-If you have additional questions about when to take your Lantus dose, talk with your doctor or pharmacist.
+If you have additional questions about the timing of your Lantus dose, talk with your doctor or pharmacist.